 CEX

-Centralized Exchange - a traditional cryptocurrency trading platform operated by a company that custodies user funds and facilitates trades.
+Centralized exchange — a company custodies your funds and matches your trades.

 Definition